 ASTM A767 requires hot-dip galvanized reinforcement be chromate passivated after galvanizing.
 Many cement mixtures contain small amounts of chromate that may serve the same purpose as chromate passivating the zinc coating.
 The reaction between the alkaline cement paste and the zinc coating is dependent on the amount of zinc-coated surface in the concrete with the potential for reaction increasing with more zinc metal in contact with the concrete.

 Metal forms should be electrically isolated from the galvanized rebar to prevent dissimilar metal reactions during the concrete curing.
 If metal forms are not isolated from the galvanized rebar, then zinc ions can be released from the galvanized coating to try to protect the metal form, resulting in a change in the concrete appearance near the galvanized bar placement.

-Because cements with naturally low occurring levels of chromates may react with zinc, it is important to ensure that forms and supports are not removed before the concrete has developed the required strength to support itself.
+Because types of cement with naturally low occurring levels of chromates may react with zinc, it is important to ensure that forms and supports are not removed before the concrete has developed the required strength to support itself.
 Normal form removal practices may be utilized if the cement contains at least 100 ppm of chromates in the final concrete mix or if the hot-dip galvanized bars are chromate-passivated according to ASTM A767.

 Ductility and strength of reinforcing steel are important to prevent brittle failure of reinforced concrete.
 Studies of the effect of galvanizing on the mechanical properties of steel reinforcing bars have demonstrated the tensile, yield and ultimate strength, ultimate elongation, and bend requirements of steel reinforcement are substantially unaffected by hot-dip galvanizing, provided proper attention is given to steel selection, fabrication practices, and galvanizing procedures.